 Contact: Charlot Barker & Tom Buglio

 Mission: To help members put Unitarian Universalist values into action by being part of the democratic process and urging public officials to support constitutional principles, uphold democratic norms and ensure integrity in our government

-Our Fifth UU principal is, “the right of conscience and the use of the democratic process within our congregations and in society at large.”
-Defenders of Democracy is working to spread awareness of the importance of voting in this election.
-Here are some important links:
+Our Fifth UU principle is, “the right of conscience and the use of the democratic process within our congregations and in society at large.”

-- To check your voting status to see if you are registered and where your polling place is click here.
+- To check your voting status and polling place is click here.

 - To register online — it will takes only a few minutes — click here.

 - New this year in Pennsylvania — mail-in voting.
-To save yourself the lines at the polls and vote early get an application for a mail-in ballot here.
+Get an application for a mail-in ballot here.

-- If you are a student who will be away at college and want to vote for the people on your hometown ballot, or your work or vacation takes you away from where you live on election day, apply for an absentee ballot here.
+- If you are a student away at college, or your work or vacation takes you away on election day, apply for an absentee ballot here.

 Currently we focus on these areas: